anatolian/photogrammetry-object-scannner/README.md

 * run server.py
 * enter server address and port into the specified textboxes on the android app, and hit "connect" button
-  * pi address can be found with command "wlan0", listed as "inet" address
+  * pi address can be found by googling "my ip address" and probably in the computer properties somewhere.
   * port number is 5005
 * if connect is successful, input information about sherd for the scan, and press "start scan"